ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 ### Angular Integration

-The Angular directive for the table will be generic for the row data type, `TData`.
+The Angular directive for the table will be generic on the table's record type, `TData`.
 The `data` property will be exposed through the directive and have type of `TData[]`.
 The type requirements on `TData` in the Angular directive will be the same as in the web component.

 ### Blazor Integration

-The Blazor wrapper around the table will be generic for the row data type.
+The Blazor wrapper around the table will be generic on the table's record type.
 The best way to reflect the same type requirements on `TData` in Blazor has not yet been determined.

 The Blazor wrapper around the table will require writing interop code to set the property on the underlying `nimble-table` component because Blazor does not allow binding to properties on an element.
 The interop code will likely be written within the `OnParametersSetAsync()` lifecycle method.